AzureDatabases/Azure-SQL-Database-Security-Demo/README.md

 ## Overview
 Security is a top concern for managing databases, and it has always been a priority for Azure SQL Database.
 Your databases can be tightly secured to help satisfy most regulatory or security requirements.
+Azure SQL Database uses a defense-in-depth approach with many layers of protection for your data, while giving the additional benefits of cloud-based computing such as scalability, availability, and cost efficiency.
+For more information reference: [Azure SQL Database Security Overview](https://docs.microsoft.com/en-us/azure/sql-database/sql-database-security-overview)

-In this demo, We'll walkthrough some of the Security features of Azure SQL Databases.
+In this demo, We'll walkthrough some of the Security capabilities of Azure SQL Databases.

 ## Exercise 1: Getting Started